FOR THE FINANCIAL YEAR 2020-2021

-Your company's activities which are essentially in the capital market segments.
-TheRisk perception of our activity could be discerned as under:
+Your company's activities which are essentially in the capital market segments and therisk perception of our activity could be discerned as under:

-Interest risk: The changes in interest rates by RBI and Banks could result influctuations in prices and consequently the income of various investments and borrowingsby the company.
+Interest risk: The changes in interest rates by RBI and Banks could result influctuations in prices and consequently the income of various investments and borrowingsby the company may vary.
 Your company has put in measures to hedge this risk but thiscannot be eliminated totally.

-Your company has in place adequate interest control measures.
+Your company has in place adequate internal control measures.
 There is continuousmonitoring of all the activities and necessary creative measures are taken periodically tomanage any unforeseen risk factors.

 (ix) Human Resources:

 Your company has adequate trained professionals to manage the affairs of the company inthe most prudent manner.

 (x) Details of significant changes in key financial ratios are given in Annexure A tothe Board Report.

 Shriyam Broking Intermediary Limited a wholly owned subsidiary of the company achieveda better result during the year thanks to increased activities in capital market segments.The net profit for the year was at about Rs.173 lakhs as against a modest sum of Rs.7lakhs during the previous year.
 The current market scenario looks to augur well in thecoming year and it will be our endeavor to ensure that our performance improves on asustained basis.

 Shriyam Realtors Private Limited a wholly owned subsidiary of Shriyam BrokingIntermediary Limited was incorporated on 15th December 2016.
 However thecompany had very nominal transactions so far in view of the sluggish health of real estatemarket.